asmadaha/cmt-project/README.md

 All compilation is handled automatically by the provided Bash script "run.sh".

-Internally, the script compiles the C simulation using:

-gcc -O3 -std=c11 src/c/pd_simulation.c -o bin/pd_simulation
+Internally, the script compiles the C simulation using: gcc -O3 -std=c11 src/c/pd_simulation.c -o bin/pd_simulation

-The compiled executable is placed in the "bin/" directory.
+Once the shellscript is run, the compiled executable is placed in the "bin/" directory.

-The entire project, including compilation, simulation, data generation, and figure creation, can be reproduced from a single terminal command.

-From the project root directory: bash run.sh

-This automatically:
-* Compiles the C simulation,
-* Runs the simulation for all noise levels,
-* Generates all CSV data files,
-* Executes MATLAB in non-interactive mode,
-* Produces all figures used in the report.

-A fixed random seed is used to ensure exact reproducibility of results.
+A fixed random seed is used in the simulation to ensure exact reproducibility of results.

 ### Execute

-### Execute

-The entire workflow (compilation, simulation, and figure generation) is fully automated.
+The entire workflow including compilation, simulation, data generation, and figure creation is fully automated.

 From a terminal running Bash, execute the following commands: